unkhz/udevmon-capslock-navigation/README.md

 # udevmon-capslock-navigation

-Interception plugin for mapping `capslock` to navigation keys near the home row: j -> left k -> down i -> up l -> right
+Interception plugin for mapping `capslock` to navigation keys near the home row:

+- j -> left
+- k -> down
+- i -> up
+- l -> right
+- capslock up+down is translated to esc up+down

 ## What is it?

 Yet another plugin for interception tools to recreate some functionality of a MacOS karabiner setup.
+The purpose is to recapture the useless caps-lock key for something useful.
+In this case it's the ESC key and arrow navigation.

 Built on top of these two existing plugins